 Fig. 15.
-Illustration of the extent of the sands at Pilling.
+Illustration of Leven Sands cockle bed

-5. Stock level, estimate of biomass and sustainability
+Stock level, estimate of biomass and sustainability

-The very nature of cockle beds, on shifting sands and potentially dynamic and changing extent and sometimes patchy distribution, makes assessing stock problematic.
-However an estimate of adult biomass on this and all the surveyed areas of the Bay was made using conversion ratios developed by a previous SFC scientist, and is shown in Table 1.
+6. The very nature of cockle beds, on shifting sands and potentially dynamic and changing extent and sometimes patchy distribution, makes assessing stock problematic.
+However an estimate of adult biomass on this and all the surveyed areas of the Bay was made using conversion ratios developed by a previous SFC scientist, and is shown in Table 2.

-Bed areas (km2) shown in the table are taken from mapping software estimates of areas holding size cockle from survey results.
-The extent of each bed could be much larger, and therefore the figures for biomass are likely to be gross under-estimates and so follow the precautionary principle.
+Bed areas (km2) shown in table 2 are taken from mapping software estimates of areas holding size cockle from survey results.
+The extent of each bed could be much larger, and therefore the figures for biomass are likely to be gross under-estimates and so follows the precautionary principle.

-The actual extent of sands at Pilling covers an estimated total area of 21km2 as shown in Figure 15.
-Using a bed area of size cockle of 2km2, a mean density of size cockle of 21 per m2, a mean shell length of 33mm (estimated using professional judgement), a wet weight per cockle of 14g, gives 588 tonnes of size cockle.
+The actual extent of sands at Leven covers an estimated total area of 12.4km2 as shown in Figure 15.
+Using a bed area of size cockle of 3.3km2, a mean density of size cockle of 19 per m2, a mean shell length of 30mm (estimated using professional judgement), a wet weight per cockle of 11g, gives 690 tonnes of size cockle.

 It is difficult to assess biomass of undersize cockle due to the highly variable size classes found at any one time.
 Further predictions have been carried out on potential biomass of cockle just reaching size (~ 26mm shell length and of 7g wet weight per cockle) resulting from the on-growing undersize cockle currently present to inform this HRA.
-Natural mortality from bird and fish predation, wash out, weather effects etc. are impossible to predict; therefore a range of predictions (losses of 10 - 70%) have been calculated and shown in Table 2.
+Natural mortality from bird and fish predation, wash out, weather effects etc. are impossible to predict; therefore a range of predictions (losses of 10 - 70%) have been calculated and shown in Table 3.

-Table 1.
-Estimates of size cockle biomass on surveyed beds in Morecambe Bay August / September 2016
+Table 2.
+Estimates of size cockle biomass on surveyed beds in Morecambe Bay August / September 2016 OS = Oversize (above MLS)